waterproofpatch/golang-authentication/README.md

 ## Quickstart

-THere is a `docker-compose.yml` file at the root of this repo that starts up database, backend and frontend services in development mode with auto-reload.
+There is a `docker-compose.yml` file at the root of this repo that starts up database, backend and frontend services in development mode with auto-reload.

 ```bash
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build